marcelomouta/QuantumSSP/README.md

 ## Oracle

 The constructed oracle for the subset search uses n + n + 1 qubits, where n is the length of the binary representation of the desired value.
 It uses the first n qubits as an auxiliary space to set the vector value corresponding to an index.
 It then sums that value to the following n qubits and resets the first n qubits in order to be able to sum over the remaining indices of the subset, while economizing space.
-Once all the values given by the selected indices are summed, a phase flip is then applied to last qubit controlled on whether the subset sum equals the desired value.
+Once all the values given by the selected indices are summed, a phase flip is then applied to the last qubit controlled on whether the subset sum equals the desired value.

 ## Draper Adder
-The Drapper Adder[^1] was used to perform the sum of the possible subset values, and the implementation was based on the description provided by Ruiz-Perez et al. (2017)[^2]
+The Draper Adder[^1] was used to perform the sum of the possible subset values, and the implementation was based on the description provided by Ruiz-Perez et al. (2017)[^2]

 The following exemplifies the obtained circuit for adding 10 and 6, represented as |01010> and |00110>, respectively:
 ```